 Paul Pelliot (1878-1945), a French sinologist, heard about a find of manuscripts and rushed to Dunhuang.
 While at making his research, he had written a detailed account of some of the most valuable documents he had encountered.
-Then, he mailed his findings back to Europe, where it was published upon its arrival.
+Then, he mailed his findings back to Europe, where it was published upon their arrival.
 Although he had only a few minutes to examine each manuscript, the sinologist included extensive biographical and textual data.
 This gigantic effort was so unusual that he was falsely accused of faking the documents.

 Mountains of Buddhist Art

 Throughout the centuries, the popularity of Buddhism in China was growing.
 The ruling elite realized that Buddhist art can move mountains and change people’s attitudes to a ruler.
 Therefore, some rulers probably thought that Buddhism could undermine the established Confucian order.
-In 446 CE, the emperor Taiwu of Northern Wei (408–452 CE) started the Buddhist persecution.
+In 446 CE, the emperor Taiwu of Northern Wei (408–452 CE) started Buddhist persecution.
 Consequently, many monks were killed, and a significant part of Buddhist art was destroyed.

 However, the succeeding emperor considered himself a reincarnation of the Buddha.
-In 460 CE, he appointed Tanyao, a monk, to restore the Buddhist art.
+In 460 CE, he appointed Tanyao, a monk, to restore Buddhist art.
 The monk oversaw the construction of the cave temple in Yungang, Shanxi province, China.
 As a symbol of the permanence of Buddhism, artists created Giant Buddha figures in these caves, representing the past emperors.
 Additionally, 51,000 sandstone statues of Buddha emerged in 53 grottoes.

 Under the Sway of Rulers